 - 1. Preservation and safety of principal;

-- 2. Liquidity;
+- 2. Liquidity; and

-- 3. Diversification of the investment portfolio; and,
+- 3. Yield:

-- 4. Yield.

-As stated in the $PFIA \ \S 2256.006(b)$, in determining whether an investment officer has exercised prudence with respect to an investment decision, the determination shall be made taking into consideration:
+As stated in the $PFIA \le 2256.006(b)$, in determining whether an investment officer has exercised prudence with respect to an investment decision, the determination shall be made taking into consideration: